-We have seen in the previous sections that some of the properties of the EDC bottom ice are consistent with a pristine paleoclimatic record, while others raise some suspicion.
-We have also demonstrated that significant net refreezing of a water body at the bottom of the ice sheet can be discarded.
-Another set of processes that have been shown to alter the basal ice properties is mixing or folding under enhanced deformation close to the ice-bedrock interface (Souchez, 1997; Souchez et al., 1995b, 1998, 2003).
-Among the anomalies in EDC bottom ice properties, the stability of the $\delta D$ profile for an unusual period of time, if we trust the EDC time scale and compare our data to the Lisiecki and Raymo benthic record (Fig. 1c and e), is probably the most prominent.
-Homogenization through mixing is a process that has been invoked by Souchez
+We saw in the previous sections that some of the properties of the EDC bottom ice are consistent with a pristine paleoclimatic record, while other properties raise some suspicion.
+We also demonstrated that significant net refreezing of a water body at the bottom of the ice sheet can be discarded.
+Another set of processes that were shown to alter the basal ice properties is mixing or folding under enhanced deformation close to the ice-bedrock interface (Souchez, 1997; Souchez et al., 1995b, 1998, 2003).
+Among the anomalies in EDC bottom-ice properties, the stability of the δD profile for an unusual period of time, if we trust the EDC timescale and compare our data to the Lisiecki and Raymo benthic record (Fig. 1c, e), is probably the most prominent.
+Homogenization through mixing is a process that was invoked by Souchez et al. (2002a, b) to explain the isotopic properties of the 3400-

-- et al. (2002a, b) to explain the isotopic properties of the 3400-3538 m Vostok depth interval, just above the meteoric-lake ice interface.
-They indeed show that the $\delta$ D values of the meteoric show that the $\delta$ D values of the meteoric show that the $\delta$ D values of the meteoric show that the $\delta$ D values of the meteoric show that the $\delta$ D values of the meteoric show that the $\delta$ D values of the meteoric show the meteoric show that the $\delta$ D values of the meteoric show the meteoric show the meteoric show the the meteoric show the met - ues are there bracketed in a tight range corresponding to mean values between glacial and interglacial, and that the deuterium excess variability is also strongly reduced.
+3538 m Vostok depth interval, just above the meteoric-lake-ice interface.
+They indeed show that the δD values are there bracketed in a tight range corresponding to mean values between glacial and interglacial, and that the deuterium excess variability is also strongly reduced.
 This was supported by the ionic signature showing a narrow range of concentrations corresponding to ice formed under mild glacial conditions.
-If this was the case for the EDC bottom ice, we should expect, from the comparison of Fig. 1c and e, that the bottom ice - shows mean isotopic values between those of MIS20 and MIS21 in Fig. 2b.
+If this was the case for the EDC bottom ice, we should expect (from the comparison of Fig. 1c and e) that the bottom ice shows mean isotopic values between those of MIS20 and MIS21 in Fig. 2b.
 However, the bottom ice is truly of glacial signature.
-Also, samples from the deep and bottom ice span the whole glacial deuterium excess range.
+Also, samples from the basal ice span the whole glacial deuterium excess range.

-Mixing with a local isotopic end-member inherited from a previous or initial ice sheet configuration is also unlikely.
-It has only been described for basal ice condition largely below the pmp (and Spect 1) and generally above contracting properties between the below the pmp (see Sect.
-1) and generally shows contrasting properties between the present-day ice sheet ice and the local end-member, with a whole range of intermediate values in the mixing zone.
+Mixing with a local isotopic end member inherited from a previous or initial ice sheet configuration is also unlikely.
+It was only described for basal ice condition largely below the pmp (see Sect.
+1) and generally showed contrasting properties between the present-day ice sheet ice and the local end member, with a whole range of intermediate values in the mixing zone.